Cho Po-yuan

 Cho Po-yuan (卓伯源 (Zhuō Bóyuán); born 27 March 1965) is a Taiwanese politician.
-He was the Magistrate of Changhua County from 20 December 2005 until 25 December 2014.
+He was the Magistrate of Changhua County from 2005 to 2014.

-Education
+Early life and education

-Cho received his bachelor's and master's degrees in law from National Taiwan University and National Taiwan Ocean University, respectively.
+Cho was born on March 27, 1965, in Changhua.
+He attended law school at National Taiwan University, where he graduated with a Bachelor of Laws (LL.B.) degree, then earned a Master of Laws (LL.M.) from National Taiwan Ocean University.

 Changhua County Magistrate

 Changhua County Magistrate election

 Cho was elected as the Magistrate of Changhua County after winning the 2005 Taiwan (ROC) local election under Kuomintang on 3 December 2005 and assumed office on 20 December 2005.
 He was then reelected for the second term after winning the 2009 Taiwan (ROC) local election on 5 December 2009 and took office on 20 December 2009.

 Allegation of graft

 Cho is currently under investigation for allegations of graft; his brother has been detained by police.

 Later political career

 Cho finished fourth of four candidates in the 2021 Kuomintang chairmanship election.
+He contested the 2025 Kuomintang chairmanship election as well, finishing fifth of six candidates.